 The biometric device used to capture the data for this application used a SOAP Web Service and Ethernet connection.
 AccelOne integrated the IRIS scanning hardware and APIs, developed the personal profile application, and integrated with the backend databases that hosted the IRIS capture image and personal information.
 Because each database record was anonymized, database efficacy was critical, as this information would be used by several 3rd parties throughout the exhibits.

 Phase 2: Biometric Education

 Next, the team began the development of the Biometric Education application.
-When visitors approached this station they were automatically “recognized” by the station based on their IRIS+Facial data, which was collected in the previous station, and invited to interact.
+When visitors approached this station, they were automatically “recognized” by the station based on their IRIS+facial data collected in the previous station, and invited to interact.
 The application walked them through the different biometric technologies and educated them on why and how the application was able to recognize them.
-They also were provided information on other biometric technologies including Fingerprint Authentication and Voice Recognition.
+They also were provided information on other biometric technologies, including Fingerprint Authentication and Voice Recognition.

 Phase 3: 360° Audio/Visual Experience